matttm/bug-tracker/README.md

 # Bug Tracker
 This is a full-stack JavaScript web application.
-Its frontend is written using ReatJS and Bootstrap. whereas the backend is an Express server that will be conneted to a MongoDB DB.
+Its frontend is written using ReactJS and Bootstrap. whereas the backend is an ExpressJS server that will be conneted to a MongoDB database.

 ## Running
 - `yarn start:client` will run the frontend, React application, which itself currently is using `react-scripts`, which serves the application to a development server.